Debra Granik: Career

 Winter's Bone was shot on location in the Ozark area of southern Missouri.
 Granik cast many of the supporting roles with first-time actors from the surrounding area and all of the homes on screen were established Ozark homes—no sets were built for this film.
 For the look of the film, Granik kept most of the established aesthetics of the homes in which they were shooting and many of the few mementos that were added to the homes were contributed by Ozark people in the community.

 Granik produced and directed an HBO television pilot called American High Life.
 The show was a family drama that "follows a young career woman to her economically depressed small home town in the midwest."
 The show was not picked up.

-Granik developed a film adaption of Rule of the Bone, the 1995 novel by Russell Banks, but the project is still in development.
+Granik developed a film adaption of Rule of the Bone, the 1995 novel by Russell Banks, but the project was still in development as of 2018.

 In 2014, Granik's film, Stray Dog, was released.
 The film is a documentary about a man named Ron Hall, whose nickname is "Stray Dog," and portrays his life as an avid biker and Vietnam Veteran who sometimes struggles with PTSD.
 The film documents Hall's participation in an annual pilgrimage motorcycle ride called "Ride to the Wall" with fellow biker Vietnam vets from all over the country where they ride to the Vietnam Veterans Memorial in Washington, D.C.
 Granik had met Hall, who had a small role on Winter's Bone, during filming.

 Granik directed the drama Leave No Trace, starring Ben Foster and newcomer Thomasin McKenzie, which was released in 2018, domestically by Bleecker Street and internationally by Sony Worldwide Acquisitions.
 The film tells the story of a father and daughter who illegally live on government land and are forced to adapt to more traditional living in mainstream life.
 It examines ideas of self-reliance and community, and was a critics' pick of The New York Times.
 Leave No Trace premiered at the 2018 Sundance Film Festival, and played at the Cannes Film Festival, and was shot in the forested areas of Oregon, including Forest Park near Portland, Oregon, over the course of 30 days.
 In addition to Oregon, Washington state was used for locations, with some scenes shot at a Christmas tree farm.
 Leave No Trace took approximately three and a half years to develop, from the first time Granik read Peter Rock's novel, My Abandonment, on which the film was based.

 Other projects Granik has in development include a documentary about life after being released from jail and the subject of recidivism in East Baltimore – that was to feature Felicia "Snoop" Pearson from The Wire and elements of her memoir, Grace After Midnight – but is now a documentary about four former inmates in New York City.